imwithsam/imwithsam.github.io/_posts/2016-08-10-Returning-in-a-Block-in-Ruby.md

 The other issue was using `reduce` to build a simple hash.
 It didn't really make sense to me to use `reduce` since you don't really need to cumulatively "add" to the hash to build it.
-You just start with an empty hash and setting key-value pairs.
+You just start with an empty hash and set key-value pairs.

-### Conclusion
+### Solution

 There are different ways I could have fixed the code, but I chose to go with: